gilesjb/jam/README.md

 The types provided by Jam are declared in the default package so that scripts do not need to `import` them.

-Source file paths are relative to the base directory `src`, and the build artifact base directory is `build`.
+Source file paths are relative to the base directory `src`, and the base directory for build artifacts is `build`.
 To change these override the `sourcePath()` and `buildPath()` methods.
 The Jam cache file is stored in the build directory.

 Jam follows these conventions:
-* `void` methods are not memoized by Jam
+* `void` methods are not memoized, and should be used for logic that has side effects
 * Non-void methods with 1 or more parameters are memoized, but cannot be specified as targets

-For implementation reasons, a Jam project must follow these rules:
+Due to how Jam's memoizer is implemented, a project must follow these rules:
 * The project class must be an interface containing `default` methods
-* All parameter and return types must be serializable
+* All parameters and return types must be primitive or serializable

 ## Kotlin scripts